emilbayes/learnhandwasm/lessons/01/README.md

       (get_local $b))))
 ```

+In this workshop we will be working with the S-expression based WebAssembly
+Text-Format (WAT), which at first will seem foreign to Javascript developers
+but quickly will become familiar.

 The above module is the "hello world" of WebAssembly.
 Before we start writing
 WAT ourselves we need to learn a bit about the syntax and grammar of WAT.
 You
 should paste the module into a file so we can play around with it.
 I will be